 Austria’s banking sector: Facts & Figures

 Austria has a highly developed banking sector.
-The Austrian banking network consists of nearly 600 banks (according to the Capital Requirements Regulation definition) with – besides the widely-used access to online banking – some 3,700 branches, making it one of the densest in Europe (2,400 inhabitants per branch).
-However, the trend towards self-service and online banking has induced a consolidation both of credit institutions and branches.
+The Austrian banking network consists of nearly 600 banks (according to the Austrian definition, which is broader than that of the CRR) with some 3,600 branches, making it one of the most densely banked in Europe (2,400 inhabitants per branch).
+However, the trend towards self-service, online banking and banking apps has induced a consolidation both of credit institutions and branches.
 Starting with the financial crisis, this development has accelerated since 2016.
-Since 2008 the number of employees decreased by 8.2% to 74,000 at year end 2017.
+Since 2008 the number of employees decreased by 8.5% to 73,500 at year end 2018.

 The Austrian banks’ geographical focus apart from their home market is Central Eastern and South Eastern Europe (CESEE).

-The Austrian banking industry can be divided into seven sectors, namely joint stock banks and private banks, state mortgage banks, (originally rural) Raiffeisen credit cooperatives, savings banks, (originally commercial) Volksbanken credit cooperatives, building and loan associations and special purpose banks.
-The biggest sectors are the joint stock banks and private banks and the Raiffeisen sector.
+The Austrian banking industry can be divided into several sectors, the biggest ones are the joint stock and private banks, the Raiffeisen sector and the saving banks.
 The joint stock banks, including the central institutions of the cooperative groups and savings banks, have Austrian as well as foreign shareholders.
 Only very few banks have a public entity as a shareholder.

 Besides the dense network of branches, 90% of the population over 14 years old uses debit or credit cards.
-For some years the share of contactless debit cards, has continued to rise, and contactless mobile solutions which integrate the debit card into a smart phone have been rolled out.
-Notwithstanding, compared to a number of other European countries, significant parts of the population show a strong propensity to use cash, supported by the easy access via 8,700 ATMs free of charge.
+For some years the share of contactless debit cards has continued to rise, and contactless mobile solutions which integrate the debit card into a smart phone have been rolled out.
+However, significant parts of the population show a strong propensity to use cash, supported by free and easy access via 8,770 ATMs.

-Low interest rates and the flat yield curve provide a very challenging environment to the Austrian banking industry.
-Despite shrinking net interest income, increasing commissions income and strict cost management provided better operating profits and profits after tax.
-The Common Equity Tier 1 (CET 1) ratio has grown steadily over recent years to approximately 15%, but this is still below the average of European peer banks.
-Therefore, a further consolidation, i.e. a continuing shift from branches to online and mobile banking as well as a reduction of employment, will take place.
+Low interest rates and the flat yield curve provide a very challenging environment to the banking industry.
+Nevertheless, the consolidated annuals accounts of Austrian banks, which include the CESEE subsidiaries, show a rising net interest income.
+The operating results and net profits increased as well.
+The Common Equity Tier 1 (CET 1) ratio has shown an upward trend over recent years and came to 15.4% at year-end 2018.
+This is still below the average of European peer banks and, therefore, a further consolidation, i.e. a continuing shift from branches to online and mobile banking as well as a reduction of employment, can be expected.

 Contributor: Dr. Wolfgang Sützl email@example.com